 Drywall Ceiling Water Damage Repair

 Since the basement room was mainly used for recreation and storage, instead of an extensive drywall repair, I suggested a plastic access panel to cover the hole in the drywall ceiling as a quick and easy way to cover the damage.
 A 9in x 9in Watts SpringFit Access Panel at the local hardware store was the closest size and has the benefit of fitting over jagged holes.
 The SpringFit has a spring-loaded tongue on back that automatically adjusts to fit a wide range of openings.
+A bauco drywall access panel would be a really nice solution, too.

 The Watts SpringFit access panel is test fitted over the jagged hole in the ceiling.
 The homeowner will install a thin wood reinforcing strip above the ceiling to provide reinforcement and backer for drywall spackle to fill the small gap on the left.
 Now only light spackling and sanding is needed before painting.